Foundation Beyond Belief

-GO Humanity (Giving and Organizing for Humanity) is a 501(c)(3) nonprofit organization founded in 2009 in Georgia by Dale McGowan, originally under the name Foundation Beyond Belief.
+GO Humanity (Giving and Organizing for Humanity) was a 501(c)(3) nonprofit organization founded in 2009 in Georgia by Dale McGowan, originally under the name Foundation Beyond Belief.

-As of 2022, the organization's mission is to "end poverty and hunger, promote good health and well-being, and foster employment opportunities and economic growth in ways that exemplify humanist values."
-Through giving and organizing a volunteer network, the organization serves individuals and communities.
+The organization's mission was to "end poverty and hunger, promote good health and well-being, and foster employment opportunities and economic growth in ways that exemplify humanist values."
+Through giving and organizing a volunteer network, the organization served individuals and communities.

-Dale McGowan served as Executive Director from 2009 to 2015.
+Dale McGowan served as executive director from 2009 to 2015.
 In 2015, Noelle George took over leadership of the organization.
 In 2020, Tiffany S. Ho replaced George.

+On October 1, 2023, Go Humanity dissolved and ceased operations.

 History

 GO Humanity was founded in 2009, then under the name Foundation Beyond Belief (FBB).
 The organization's founder Dale McGowan originally envisioned it as a way for nonreligious people and humanists to give to charity by "passing the tithing plate."
 The organization was featured in an April 2010 New York Times article on secular philanthropy.

 In March 2011, the organization responded to the 2011 Tōhoku earthquake and tsunami by launching a disaster response program, raising and distributing $20,000 for recovery.

 In August 2011, FBB merged with the Houston, Texas-based Secular Center USA to launch Volunteers Beyond Belief, a service network initially consisting of five volunteer teams.

 The American Cancer Society was criticized in 2011 for turning down participation from Foundation Beyond Belief in its Relay For Life "National Team" program.
 FBB subsequently partnered with philanthropist Todd Stiefel to create a national team in support of the Leukemia & Lymphoma Society, raising $300,000 in 2012 and nearly $1 million over three years to fund lymphoma research.